Rome Coronavirus. Italy recently stepped up its efforts to avoid COVID infections. Find out here what this means for your trip to Rome.

 For example, only 10% of visitors are allowed to visit the Vatican Museums, 3,000 visitors a day instead of the 30,000 that were previously admitted.
 You must therefore reserve your visit to the museum in great advance.
 The passage in the Sistine Chapel from the museums to St. Peter’s Basilica is currently closed.

 In our section 3 days in Rome you will find many suggestions for walks and activities in Rome.

 In most museums, but also in the St. Peter’s Basilica, there is a path in that makes sure that all visitors can only go in one direction.
 It’s like IKEA, you may have to walk a long way towards the exit.

 St. Peter’s Square is sometimes closed.
 You can then enter St. Peter’s Basilica only on fenced paths and come to the exit on the other side.
-The dome is open but the grottoes and the catacombs are currently still closed.

 Free attractions such as the Trevi Fountain may also have fixed paths and access will be closed if too many people gather in front of the fountain.

 A limited number of passengers are allowed on buses.
 When the number is reached, you will have to wait for the next bus.